prl001/BWFWTools/README-VERSION.txt

     * bw_patcher - all-in-one tool to automatically apply Beyonwiz firmware patches
     * wrp_hdrs - print the header information in Beyonwiz .wrp firmware update files
     * svcdat - print the contents of Beyonwiz C<svc.dat> (service scan configuration) files
+    * dump_strings - extract useful GUI strings from Beyonwiz /dump.dat file
+    * lastplaypoint - print the Beyonwiz resume marker file lastplaypoint.dat
+    * getDvpStrings - extract useful GUI strings from the Beyonwiz wizdvp application
     * Beyonwiz::Kernel - Perl package of support routines for uncompressed Beyonwiz kernel images
     * Beyonwiz::Hack - contains patcher modules to use with bw_patcher
     * Beyonwiz::Hack::BackgroundChanger - change the background image used in the File Player and Setup screens
     * Beyonwiz::Hack::BwhackSupport - Support for hacks that can be turned on and off remotely using bwhack
+    * Beyonwiz::Hack::Dim - hack to dim the front display
     * Beyonwiz::Hack::PutFile - Put a single file into an existing directory in the firmware
     * Beyonwiz::Hack::RemFile - Remove a file from the firmware
     * Beyonwiz::Hack::Telnet - Enable the telnet daemon in the firmware (allows remote logins to the Beyonwiz using telnet)
     * Beyonwiz::Hack::USBHackSupport - Allows hacks to be run from a USB stick or memory card
+    * Beyonwiz::Hack::USBHackSupport - Allows hacks to be run from a USB stick or memory card
+    * Beyonwiz::SystemId - Perl package of usefunctions for Beyonwiz SystemIds and model names
     * make_doc.sh - Unix shell script to generate HTML and text documentation from embedded POD markup
     * doc\ - Automatically generated documentation in plain text
     * html\ - Automatically generated documentation in html (index in index.html)